How to enhance my learning environment to support the speech, language and communication of children and young people with more specialist needs

 The Balanced System Scheme for Schools and Settings is a whole system approach to improving outcomes for children across the range of speech, language and communication needs for any setting that supports children.
 The framework enables a setting to understand existing need and provision for speech, language and communication and develop provision to address the gaps.
 The framework supports a setting to demonstrate impact of the support for speech, language and communication.

 Developed as part of the Better Communication Research Programme (2012) following a review of provision for children with speech, language and communication needs, the audit tool is to be used when observing the quality of a learning space from Early Years through the first half of primary school.
 By auditing the environment, language learning opportunities and language learning interactions, practitioners will be more informed about what they are doing well and what else they could do to support communication.

-A range of information to support use of argumentative and alternative communication approaches.
+A range of information to support use of augmentative and alternative communication approaches.
 This include the “Focus On…” series of eight leaflets cover topics related to augmentative and alternative communication (AAC).
 They are available in print copy and as downloadable PDF files.

 Makaton sign and symbol resources

-These free Makaton resources are available for you to access and use to support communication with children.
+These free Makaton resources are available for you to access and use to support communication with young children.
 These symbols and signs, which can also be shared with families, help you to provide extra information and clues about what you are saying as well as support the development of essential communication skills such as attention and listening and understanding.